It looks like you are visiting this site

 We have a wide range of plants to choose from, so you’ll be spoilt for choice with Planteria.
 From Dracaena Lemon Limes and Anthuriums to Sansevieria and Aglaonema Stripes, we provide beautiful plants for any type of office and sector, including hotels, restaurants and offices of every shape and size!

-Planteria Urban
+Planteria urban

 We offer many options for corporate plants at Planteria, so get in touch today to learn more about them and how we can help create an urban jungle in your office.